1

 • During project design, assists with coordinating the development of control logic and system configuration between the Operating Department and control system suppliers.
 Participate in factory checkout of equipment prior to delivery to confirm design and functionality.

-• Writes operator training manuals and assists with control system operator training.
+• Assists with control system operator training.

 • Maintains a strong emphasis on process improvement projects -- customer focused innovations, cost saving improvements, process optimization, etc.

-• Utilizes a proactive approach and project skills to develop solutions to short- and long-term issues.
+• Utilizes a proactive approach and project skills to develop solutions to short and long- term issues.

 • Designs and implements control system logic based on process knowledge, applicable safety and environmental requirements, operational need, and maintenance requirements that provide clearly defined benefits.